-If you have basic coverage, you probably have a policy with liability coverage only.
+If you have basic coverage, you probably have a policy with just liability coverage.
+This is the insurance coverage most states require for all drivers.
 Although auto insurance minimum requirements vary by state, most basic liability coverage includes bodily injury liability and property damage liability.
-Some states also require uninsured or underinsured motorist coverage, medical payments coverage and personal injury protection.
+Some states also require uninsured or underinsured motorist coverage, medical payments coverage and personal injury protection (PIP).

 On the other end of the auto insurance coverage spectrum is full coverage.
-Full coverage insurance starts with the basic state-mandated liability includes a variety of other coverages too.
+Full coverage insurance starts with the basic state-mandated liability and builds from there to include a variety of other coverages.

-Types of coverage included in most full coverage insurance
+Types of coverage you might include for full coverage insurance

 Full coverage means different things to different providers and situations.
-However, most of the time full coverage will offer some coverage in the at least a few of the following categories:
+However, if you’re looking for full coverage, you’ll probably want coverage in the at least a few of the following categories:

 - Bodily injury liability: This is a basic coverage included in most minimum requirement auto insurance policies.
-Bodily injury liability helps pay for things like medical expenses, lost wages and legal fees if you are involved in an accident and another person is injured.
+Bodily injury liability helps pay for things like medical expenses, lost wages and legal fees if you’re involved in an accident and another person is injured.

-- Property damage liability: Also a basic coverage, property damage liability pays up to the policy limits for damage done to another person’s vehicle or property.
+- Property damage liability: Also a basic coverage that’s required in most states, property damage liability pays up to the policy limits for damage you do to another person’s vehicle or property.

-- Personal injury protection: This coverage is also referred to as medical coverage.
-It helps cover things like medical expenses for yourself in the event of an injury from a car accident.
-It might also include income continuation, loss of services, funeral expenses and childcare expenses.
+- Personal injury protection (PIP): PIP helps cover things like medical expenses for yourself and your passengers in the event of an injury from a car accident.
+It might also include income continuation, loss of services, funeral expenses and child care expenses.

-- Comprehensive: When your policy includes comprehensive coverage, you are covered up to a certain amount for non-collision related damage to your vehicle from causes like storms, fire, broken windshield and vandalism.
+- Comprehensive: When your policy includes comprehensive coverage, you’re covered up to a certain amount for non-collision-related damage to your vehicle from causes like storms, fire, broken windshield and vandalism.
+It also protects your car against theft.
 Many people think comprehensive insurance is the same as full coverage.
 However, while full coverage wouldn’t be possible without comprehensive coverage, comprehensive alone is not enough to qualify as full coverage.

 - Collision: With full coverage, comprehensive and collision coverage go hand-in-hand.
-Comprehensive covers all things non-collision while collision covers all things collision-related whether you hit another vehicle, another vehicle hits you or you hit an object.
+Comprehensive covers all things non-collision, while collision covers all things collision-related, whether you hit another vehicle, another vehicle hits you or you hit an object.
+The only exception would be if someone else causes an accident and their liability coverage steps in for your vehicle repairs.
 This type of coverage is generally required by the lender if you are financing the vehicle.

 - Gap insurance: This type of coverage covers the difference (or gap) between the amount you owe on the vehicle and the vehicle’s actual cash value.
-This is needed when there is a total loss on the vehicle but you owe more on it than what it’s actual cash value is.
+You might need this when there is a total loss on the vehicle but you owe more on it than its actual cash value.

 When can I drop my full coverage car insurance?

-Most states require certain levels of auto insurance at all times, but you can technically drop full coverage whenever you want to.
+Most states require certain levels of auto insurance (namely, liability coverage) at all times, but you can technically drop full coverage whenever you want to.
 You should decide if full coverage is worth it to you depending on how much risk you would take on without it.

-If you have full coverage and are considering dropping it down to more basic coverage, here are some things to check to decide if you can afford the risk of dropping coverage:
+If you have full coverage and are considering dropping it down to more basic coverage, there are some things to check first.

-- Car’s age and replacement value: Most standard vehicles depreciate in value as they age.
+- You’re insured for more than your car’s replacement value: Most standard vehicles depreciate in value as they age.
 If you have a vehicle that, if totaled, would result in an insurance payout of $5,000 but you’re covered for over $10,000, you may be paying for more coverage than you need and should consider lowering coverage amounts.

-- Car’s mileage: Higher mileage vehicles are often cheaper to insure.
+- Your car has a lot of miles on it: Higher mileage vehicles are often cheaper to insure.
 This is usually a direct correlation to the vehicle’s value as most cars have a life expectancy of about 200,000 miles.
 If you drive a high mileage vehicle but are paying for full coverage, you may be over-insured.

-- Loan: If you have a loan on your vehicle, the chances are high that your lender will require a certain level of insurance coverage.
-It is important to know this and maintain that level of coverage.
-But if you do not finance your vehicle and are still carrying full coverage, check into lower-cost options.
+- You own your vehicle outright: If you have a loan on your vehicle, the chances are high that your lender will require a certain level of insurance coverage.
+But if you don’t finance your vehicle and are still carrying full coverage, you can check into lower-cost options.

-- Policy cost: A general insurance rule of thumb is that you should maintain coverage levels you can afford while also having enough coverage to avoid financial hardship in case of a vehicle loss.
+- Your policy cost doesn’t fit your budget: A general insurance rule of thumb is that you should maintain coverage levels you can afford while also having enough coverage to avoid financial hardship in case of a vehicle loss.
 If you currently have an insurance policy you cannot afford, speak with an insurance agent about other, more affordable options.

 What is the average cost of full coverage?